lucasvolkmer/d2l-en-branch/chapter_preliminaries/probability.md

 Entire courses, majors, theses, careers, and even departments, are devoted to probability.
 So naturally, our goal in this section is not to teach the whole subject.
 Instead we hope to get you off the ground, to teach you just enough that you can start building your first deep learning models, and to give you enough of a flavor for the subject that you can begin to explore it on your own if you wish.

 De uma forma ou de outra, o aprendizado de máquina envolve fazer previsões.
-Podemos querer prever a *probabilidade* de um paciente sofrer um ataque cardíaco no próximo ano, considerando sua história clínica.
-Na detecção de anomalias, podemos avaliar quão * provável * seria um conjunto de leituras do motor a jato de um avião, se ele estivesse operando normalmente.
+Podemos querer prever a *probabilidade* de um paciente sofrer um ataque cardíaco no próximo ano, considerando seu histórico clínico.
+Na detecção de anomalias, podemos avaliar quão *provável* seria um conjunto de leituras do motor a jato de um avião, se ele estivesse operando normalmente.
 Na aprendizagem por reforço, queremos que um agente aja de forma inteligente em um ambiente.
 Isso significa que precisamos pensar sobre a probabilidade de obter uma alta recompensa em cada uma das ações disponíveis.
 E quando construímos sistemas de recomendação, também precisamos pensar sobre probabilidade.
 Por exemplo, diga *hipoteticamente* que trabalhamos para uma grande livraria online.
 Podemos querer estimar a probabilidade de um determinado usuário comprar um determinado livro.
 Para isso, precisamos usar a linguagem da probabilidade.
-Cursos inteiros, majores, teses, carreiras e até departamentos são dedicados à probabilidade.
+Cursos inteiros, graduações, teses, carreiras e até departamentos são dedicados à probabilidade.
 Então, naturalmente, nosso objetivo nesta seção não é ensinar todo o assunto.
 Em vez disso, esperamos fazer você decolar, ensinar apenas o suficiente para que você possa começar a construir seus primeiros modelos de aprendizagem profunda e dar-lhe um sabor suficiente para o assunto que você pode começar a explorá-lo por conta própria, se desejar.

 We have already invoked probabilities in previous sections without articulating what precisely they are or giving a concrete example.
 Let us get more serious now by considering the first case: distinguishing cats and dogs based on photographs.
 This might sound simple but it is actually a formidable challenge.
 To start with, the difficulty of the problem may depend on the resolution of the image.